 Ways To Triage In The Above Scenario

 So, what could this poor weary resident have done differently to prevent himself from getting written up by the ER doc?
 Well, lots of things.
-For one, did he have to go over the tumor board case with the house physician?
+For one, did he have to review the tumor board case with the house physician?
 No. Should he have spent 30 minutes determining whether the renal cyst was simple?
 Probably not.
-It could have been delayed until the morning.
+The resident could have delayed until the morning.
 Did the resident need to speak to the patient’s father for so long?
 I don’t think so.

-To summarize some of the problems that the resident experienced with triaging in the scenario above, I have divided some of the main concepts about radiology triage in the next few paragraphs.
+To summarize some of the problems the resident experienced with triaging in the scenario above, I have divided some of the main concepts about radiology triage into the following paragraphs.
 Here are some general recommendations for triaging cases to avoid situations like this.

 Keep Your Eye On The Prize

-Remember… When you are on call, the first goal is not to kill anyone and the second goal is not to injure anyone.
-By ignoring the STAT list and tending to other people’s “problems” in essence you are increasing your chances that something bad is going to occur.
-Perhaps, the CT Abdomen/Pelvis for appendicitis with a positive study will be delayed.
-Or, you will miss that opportunity to catch that hemorrhagic stroke before something could be done.
+Remember… When you are on call, the first goal is not to kill anyone, and the second is not to injure anyone.
+By ignoring the STAT list and tending to other people’s “problems,” you are increasing your chances that something terrible will occur.
+Perhaps, the CT Abdomen/Pelvis for appendicitis with a positive study will get delayed.
+Or, you will miss that opportunity to catch that hemorrhagic stroke before it is too late.
 Delaying STAT reads can theoretically cause irreparable morbidity to your patients.
 Therefore… Keep your eye on the prize.
-Complete those studies that need to be read first!
+Complete those studies that are urgent first!

-Also, if the activity is not urgent, you can always delay it until the following morning.
+Also, if the activity is not critical, you can delay it until the following morning.
 In the case of the ultrasound technologist questioning a cyst above, sure, it is an important question to answer.
-But not so much, when you have a list of 5 or 10 STAT CT scan that you need to look at.
+But not so much when you have a list of 5 or 10 STAT CT scans you need to look at.
 You always have the option of delaying such study until the AM.

 It’s OK To Say No

 At nighttime, you are going to get all sorts of requests.
-Some are important and others are nonsense.
-Do not let your colleagues bully you into concentrating upon peripheral activities that do not directly affect patient care.
-If you don’t have time to look at that tumor board case, just simply say so.
+Some are important, and others are nonsense.
+Do not let your colleagues bully you into concentrating on peripheral activities that do not directly affect patient care.
+If you don’t have time to look at that tumor board case, simply say so.
 Sometimes saying no is just the right thing to do.

 Attend To Your Study First, Then Your Colleagues

-According to my previous blog, Should Radiologists Ignore The Phone? residents pay a significant penalty when they discontinue their thoughts midstream.
+According to my previous blog, Should Radiologists Ignore The Phone?, residents pay a significant penalty when discontinuing their thoughts midstream.
 Error rates increase dramatically.
-More relevant to this post, however, the time to complete a study also increases significantly, increasing your chance of an angry ER physician.
+More relevant to this post, however, the time to complete a study increases significantly, increasing your chance of causing an angry ER physician.
 Therefore, it is imperative that you briefly let your colleagues know that you need to complete the study first and will answer their questions as soon as you finish.

 Triage And You

-One of the most important facets of the nighttime experience is learning to triage.
+One of the most essential facets of the nighttime experience is learning to triage.
 Believe it or not, you will use these skills for the rest of your career regardless if you take call or not as an attending.
-What studies should be done first?
+What studies do you need to complete first?
 Who should you attend to?
 These are all triaging skills you need to learn to succeed.
-Using some of the basic concepts of triage above, ensure that your nights are shorter and safer!
+Using some basic triage concepts above, ensure your nights are shorter and safer!